tudelft3d/Solar3Dcity/README.md

 }
 ```

-Further, I will be very happy to hear if you find this tool useful for your workflow.
+I would be very happy to hear if you find this tool useful in your workflow.
 If you find it useful and/or have suggestions for its improvement, please let me know.
-Further, I am maintaining a list of users that I notify of corrections and updates.
+Furthermore, I am maintaining a list of users that I notify of corrections and updates.

 Estimating the solar irradiation: a quick introduction